davidikin45/Test/README.md

 ```

 ### Installing
-1. Create a new SQL database by executing scripts/DemoDBScriptQuery.sql
+1. Create a database named Demo and execute scripts/DemoDBScriptQuery.sql against it
 2. Modify appsettings.json DefaultConnection as required.
 By default it is set to 'Server=(LocalDB)\\MSSQLLocalDB;Database=Demo;Trusted_Connection=True;MultipleActiveResultSets=true;'
 3. Run the following from a command line:
 ```